mike20000208/DL02456_Project/README.md

 * FID_Calculation_CIFAR.ipynb:

     The main file to calculate FID score for trained data (trained by DDPM_CIFAR.ipynb) also includes generating a series of images for display.

+## Warning:

+* If you run each jupyter notebook, then several images will be saved, and cover others generated earlier.

+* The path to dataset may need to be adjusted since we didn't upload the dataset files. (too big to upload to github)

+* The path to model may not be available since we didn't upload the trained model files (*.pt), but the results can be seen in the report.

 ## Members of this group